 These are similar to hole saws but used for drilling large holes in concrete or aerated cement blocks.

-What Drill Bit to Use for Glass and Tiles
+Which Drill Bit for Glass and Tiles?

 - Spear head bit

 These are made from tungsten carbide and suitable for drilling glass or tiles.
 When drilling glass, if possible lay it flat on a soft cloth or newspaper for support.
 Drill at low to medium speed and either spray the area being drilled with water to cool and lubricate the bit, or make a "dam" of plasticine around the area and fill it with water.

 A piece of PVC insulating tape stuck on glass or tiles stops the bit from wandering and slipping on the surface.

 These are used for drilling tiles and glass.
 However, they only have a limited lifespan before the coating of grit wears away.

 Are There Different Types and Sizes of Chucks?